altayaydemir/altay-dot-wtf/data/books/the-new-corporation.md

 Hockey is a violent game, where it's not discouraged for players to avoid physical intensity.
 They can be tough on the ice but different in real life.
 All hockey teams play by the same rules and rules profoundly shape their actions.
 Just like the hockey example, an individual might adopt different values on their personal lives from the institutions they work.
 Their own lights on every action do not guide them.

-## CH2 - Still Crazy After All These Years
+## Chapter 2: Still Crazy After All These Years

 It starts with an interview with Lord Browne, executive chair at L1, who was the chief architect of BP's safety culture.
 BP had the "Deepwater Horizon" disaster in 2010.
 Eleven workers dead and the oil leakage nearly destroyed the Mexican Gulf Ecosystem.